kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 ## Monitoring Pods with finalizers

-Starting in 1.26, the metric `job_pod_tracking_finalizer` is a gauge that tracks the number of pods that currently have a job tracking finalizer.
+Starting in 1.26, the metric `job_terminated_pod_tracking_finalizer` is a gauge that tracks the number of terminated pods (`.status.phase=(Succeeded|Failed)`) that currently have a job tracking finalizer.

-The metric increments when the job controller observes a pod created or adopted, and decrements when the job controller observes an update that removes the finalizer or a pod deletion.
+The job controller tracks this metric in its event handlers.

 ## Migrating Jobs with legacy tracking

+Once `JobTrackingWithFinalizers` graduates to stable, Jobs that start in a kubernetes version where `JobTrackingWithFinalizer` is disabled need to be migrated to the new tracking.
+This migration mechanism will be initially guarded by the feature gate `MigrateJobLegacyTracking`, starting in 1.26, enabled by default.

-Starting in 1.26, when the feature gate `MigrateJobLegacyTracking` is enabled, the job controller migrates jobs with legacy tracking to tracking with finalizers.
+When the feature gate `MigrateJobLegacyTracking` is enabled, the job controller migrates jobs with legacy tracking to tracking with finalizers as described
+below:

-If a Job doesn't have the annotation `batch.kubernetes.io/job-completion`, it means that is not currently tracked with finalizers.
+If a Job doesn't have the annotation `batch.kubernetes.io/job-completion`, it means that the Job is not currently tracked with finalizers.
 The job controller starts the following migration process:
 1. Add the finalizer `batch.kubernetes.io/job-completion` to all pods with `.status.phase=(Pending/Running)`.
 2. Ignore pods with `.status.phase=(Complete/Failed)` that don't have the `batch.kubernetes.io/job-completion`.